PISAresearch/pisa/12-watchtower-API.md

 The receiving node:

-* MUST fail the connection  if `locator` does not match any of the previously sent to the WatchTower:
+* MUST fail the connection  if `locator` does not match any of locators the previously sent to the WatchTower:

 * if `qos` was requested in `appointment`:
 	* MUST fail the connection if `qos_len` is 0.